mattmakai/fullstackpython.com/source/content/pages/08-testing/01-testing.markdown

 There are many forms of testing and they should all be used together.
-When a single function of a program is isolated for testing, that is called *unit testing*.
-Testing more than a single function in an application at the same time is known as *functional testing*. *User interface testing* ensures the correctness of how a user would interact with the software.
+When a single function of a program is isolated for testing, that is called [unit testing](/unit-testing.html).
+Testing more than a single function in an application at the same time is known as *functional testing*.
+*User interface testing* ensures the correctness of how a user would interact with the software.
+There are even more forms of testing that large programs need, such as *load testing*, *database testing*, and *browser testing* (for web applications).

 ## Testing in Python